-- The "callback" command takes a 2-parameter Tcl procedure which is then called with a list of labels and a list of values during every timestep, allowing analysis, formatting, whatever. - The "run" command takes a number of steps to run (overriding the now optional numsteps parameter, which defaults to 0) and can be called repeatedly.
+- The "run" command takes a number of steps to run (overriding the now optional numsteps parameter, which defaults to 0) and can be called repeatedly.
 You can "run 0" just to get energies.
+Normally the preceding timestep is repeated to account for any modifications to the energy function; this can be avoided with "run norepeat" followed by the next number of steps to take. - The "minimize" command is similar to "run" and performs minimization for the specified number of force evaluations. - The "callback" command takes a 2-parameter Tcl procedure which is then called with a list of labels and a list of values, including but not limited to the current step, energies, temperature, pressure and volume, after every "run" procedure, allowing analysis, formatting, whatever.
+The following example illustrates using callbacks while clarifying use of the earlier commands.
+A 100-step minimization is first performed, followed by running 1000 steps of dynamics, with a Tcl callback function invoked every 100 steps.

+minimize 100

+proc my_callback_func {labels values} {

+print $labels

+print $values

+}

+callback my_callback_func

+run 0

+for {set i 0} {$i < 1000} {incr i 100} {

+run norepeat 100

+}

+Note the use of "run norepeat" to avoid reevaluating each first step when the coordinates have not changed.

-Normally the preceding timestep is repeated to account for any modifications to the energy function; this can be avoided with "run norepeat". - The "minimize" command is similar to "run" and performs minimization for the specified number of force evaluations. - The "startup" command will trigger simulation startup as would the first "run" or "minimize" command, but without any force/energy evaluation. - Configuration file parameter introspection is supported by invoking a (case-insensitive) parameter keyword with no argument (e.g., "numsteps") and by the helper commands "isset" and "istru".
+- The "startup" command will trigger simulation startup as would the first "run" or "minimize" command, but without any force/energy evaluation. - Configuration file parameter introspection is supported by invoking a (case-insensitive) parameter keyword with no argument (e.g., "numsteps") and by the helper commands "isset" and "istru".
 Note that keywords are not parsed until the first "run" command, and before this values are treated as unformatted strings, so for example "eFieldOn" and "eField" may return "yes" and "1 2 3" before the first "run" command, but "1" and "1.0 2.0 3.0" after parsing ("istru eFieldOn" would return "1" in both cases).
 Similarly, "isset badparam" will return "0" before parsing but raise an "unknown parameter" error after. - Between "run" commands the reassignTemp, rescaleTemp, and langevinTemp parameters can be changed to allow simulated annealing protocols within a single config file.

-The useGroupPressure, useFlexibleCell, useConstantArea, useConstantRatio, LangevinPiston, LangevinPistonTarget, LangevinPistonPeriod, LangevinPistonDecay, LangevinPistonTemp, SurfaceTensionTarget, BerendsenPressure, BerendsenPressureTarget, BerendsenPressureCompressibility, and BerendsenPressureRelaxationTime parameters may be changed to allow pressure equilibration.
-The fixedAtoms, constraintScaling, and nonbondedScaling parameters may be changed to preserve macromolecular conformation during minimization and equilibration (fixedAtoms may only be disabled, and requires that fixedAtomsForces is enabled to do this).
-The consForceScaling parameter may be changed to vary steering forces or to implement a time-varying electric field that affects specific atoms.
-The eField, eFieldFreq, and eFieldPhase parameters may be changed to implement a time-varying electric field that affects all atoms.
-The updateGridforceScale parameter may be called to change the scaling factor applied to gridforces potentials.
-The alchLambda and alchLambda2 parameters may be changed during alchemical free energy runs.
-The DCDfile may be changed to write binary coordinate trajectory output to separate files.
-The restartname may be changed to write restart output to separate files. - The "checkpoint" and "revert" commands (no arguments) allow a scripted simulation to save and restore (in memory) to a single prior state.
-The "output" and "reinitatoms" commands support multiple saved states using files.
-Multiple saved states in memory are supported by the commands "checkpointStore", "checkpointLoad", "checkpointSwap", and "checkpointFree", all of which take a string key as an argument, plus an optional second argument that is either replica index (the checkpoint is stored asynchronously on the target replica) or the keyword "global" (the target replica is computed as a hash of the key).
+The 'useGroupPressure', 'useFlexibleCell', 'useConstantArea', 'useConstantRatio', 'LangevinPiston', 'LangevinPistonTarget', 'LangevinPistonPeriod', 'LangevinPistonDecay', 'LangevinPistonTemp', 'SurfaceTensionTarget', 'BerendsenPressure', 'BerendsenPressureTarget', 'BerendsenPressureCompressibility', and 'BerendsenPressureRelaxationTime' parameters may be changed to allow pressure equilibration.
+The 'fixedAtoms', 'constraintScaling', and 'nonbondedScaling' parameters may be changed to preserve macromolecular conformation during minimization and equilibration ('fixedAtoms' may only be disabled, and requires that 'fixedAtomsForces' is enabled to do this).
+The 'consForceScaling' parameter may be changed to vary steering forces or to implement a time-varying electric field that affects specific atoms.
+The 'eField', 'eFieldFreq', and 'eFieldPhase' parameters may be changed to implement a time-varying electric field that affects all atoms.
+The 'updateGridforceScale' parameter may be called to change the scaling factor applied to gridforces potentials.
+The 'alchLambda' and 'alchLambda2' parameters may be changed during alchemical free energy runs.
+The 'DCDfile' may be changed to write binary coordinate trajectory output to separate files.
+The 'restartname' may be changed to write restart output to separate files.